Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Universe has its own way of showering love when you learn to give selflessly and help others.
 It might not happen immediately, but I can tell you this much that your acts of kindness and generosity will not go in vain.

 I believe that we are all having a human experience in this waking physical reality, but in reality, we are all a part of the same universal consciousness.
 The word ‘loneliness’ holds meaning only till you believe that you are separate from others.

-Loneliness and depression is becoming a sort of epidemic nowadays, with people more and more people feeling suffering every single day.
+Loneliness and depression are becoming a sort of epidemic nowadays, with people more and more people feeling suffering every single day.

 This is what we call the duality, where we differentiate between ourselves and others.
 This is where we draw comparisons and complete to outdo others.
 It is because of this ignorance that you feel lonely and isolated.
 Once this ignorance is removed, you realize the oneness, and then, there cannot be any loneliness or depression.